You are here:

 Climate Change and Development

-Arunachal Pradesh, Assam, Bihar, Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Manipur, Mizoram, Meghalaya, Nagaland, Orissa, Punjab, Rajasthan, Sikkim, Tripura, Uttarakhand, Uttar Pradesh, West Bengal and Bhutan
+Arunachal Pradesh, Assam, Bihar, Chandigarh, Delhi, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Lakshwadeep (UT), Manipur, Mizoram, Meghalaya, Nagaland, Orissa, Punjab, Rajasthan, Sikkim, Tripura, Uttarakhand, Uttar Pradesh, West Bengal and Bhutan

 Ambassador Linus von Castelmur was delighted to host on Saturday, 10th May 2014, the Graduation ceremony of the German School in New Delhi at the Swiss Residence.
 Seven graduates “Abiturientinnen und Abiturienten” received the Diploma out of whom two were Swiss nationals.
 The celebration was solemn and all the same cheerful.
 The official part was followed by a cocktail in the garden where the graduates and the guests could continue to celebrate this important occasion.